Understand projectors better with our Projector Specifications Comparison Table below.

 (65"@2m - 6.5ft)

 *Throw Distance: a 53″@2m – 6.5ft ratio will produce a 53″ diagonal image when you place the projector 2m or 6.5f from the screen

 Color Brightness and White Brightness (Lumens)

 Projectors come in a wide range of brightness levels which are measured in lumens.
-The brighter the projector is the higher the lumen rating will be.
+The brighter the projector is, the more lumens it will have.

 Two separate brightness measurements can help you choose a projector that will display bright, colorful images:

 -White brightness (white light output) indicates the total amount of white light emitted by the projector, without measuring color.

 -Color brightness (color light output) measures how bright the projected colors of red, blue and yellow will be; the higher the number, the more detail and vibrancy you will see.